geoai-lab/GALLOC/README.md

 ## Deployment
 Two ways can be used to deploy GALLOC:
 1) Deploy GALLOC on Tomcat in local machine.
-To do this, please refer to the Tomcat deployment guideline: Deployment.txt;
+To do this, please refer to the [Tomcat deployment guideline](Deployment.txt);
 2)

 ## Online demo